Bellingham, Tasmania: Description and history

-There is a camping ground, tennis court and small boat ramp within the central township, The Marine and Safety Board of Tasmania (MAST) recently announcing funding for a much-needed upgrade for the ramp. the nearby shoreline of the Pipers River can easily be accessed from the town, as well as large coastal beaches adjacent to Bass Strait.
+There is a camping ground, tennis court and small boat ramp within the central township, The Marine and Safety Board of Tasmania recently announcing funding for a much-needed upgrade for the ramp. the nearby shoreline of the Pipers River can easily be accessed from the town, as well as large coastal beaches adjacent to Bass Strait.

 Miller's Beach can be accessed by Four-wheel drive from Gees Marsh Road and marks the beginning of a designated 4wd route that traverses the beaches and sand dunes of Noland Bay and St. Albans Bay, before arriving at Bridport.

 Originally called Pipers Heads, Bellingham was first used as a watch for sailing vessels that went up the Pipers River to Weymouth.
 The wharf at Weymouth was burnt down at the turn of the century, leaving a number of burnt pylons in the river sand that remain to this day.

 Bellingham was gazetted as a locality in 1964.

-Geography
+Locality

+Bellingham is also the name of the rural locality part of the George Town Council which encompasses the hamlet.
+The 2016 census recorded a population of 60 for the state suburb of Bellingham.

 The waters of Bass Strait form most of the northern boundary, and Pipers Brook the western.
 Little Pipers River forms part of the eastern boundary.